oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

-the OpenC2 Consumer of relevant data sources that can be accessed and defined huntflows that can be invoked, and applies the OpenC2 introspection model to enable an OpenC2 Producer to determine the data sources and huntflows available from a particular Consumer.
+the OpenC2 Consumer of relevant data sources that can be accessed and defined huntflows that can be invoked, and applies the OpenC2 introspection model to enable an OpenC2 Producer to determine the data sources and huntflows available from a particular Hunt Consumer.

 There are multiple common approaches to cyber threat hunting.
 The capabilities defined by this AP are consistent with the 2019 MITRE Technical Report,